Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 ![Image](https://m.media-amazon.com/images/I/91SIlyyZSoL.jpg)
 I'm not _quite_ sure if this counts as acceptable as a reference, but it did inform and inspire my projects.
 Stephen Fry is a well-known public figure.
 Author, actor, general intellectual.
 I have a great deal of respect for Fry, and his way to tell stories in an engaging and imaginative way.
 Recently, I've been reading his trilogy of books that retell the stories of Greek Mythology as _stories_ rather than just as historical texts and essays.
 Whilst he has several citations that go into further detail, and provide an analytic lens over his writing, the stories themselves are conversational, informal, as if being told like a bedtime story.
 And they are incredibly engaging in this format.
 Greek Mythology has always been of interest to me, and this framework has allowed me to re-explore this interest and make it something I wish to use in my Creative Image Target work.
 Combined with the research into museum AR work, I am beginning work on what I am calling Project Tales.
 (I like giving my work little project names).

-# Project Tales - Part 1
+# Creative Image Target - Project Tales - Part 1

 Welcome to Project Tales, my foray into more involved image target projects.
 My concept is as follows, re-examining and re-exploring Greek Mythological tales and presenting them in a new light.
 How could these tales be reconsidered when viewed through a fresh lens?